AminAbd/Ameen_LangGraph/README.md

 **Usage**: Open `Map_reduce.ipynb` to learn how to implement the map-reduce pattern using `Send` for dynamic parallelization and reducers for result aggregation.

+## 20. Time Travel

+A comprehensive guide to **time travel debugging** in LangGraph, which enables viewing, replaying, and forking from past graph execution states.
+Demonstrates how to use `graph.get_state()` to inspect the current state of a graph execution and `graph.get_state_history()` to browse all prior states in a conversation thread.
+Shows how to **replay execution** from any past checkpoint by passing the checkpoint's configuration back to the graph, allowing you to re-run the agent from any point in its history.
+Demonstrates **forking** execution by modifying state at a past checkpoint using `graph.update_state()` with message IDs to overwrite messages (leveraging the `add_messages` reducer's message ID-based rewriting feature), then continuing execution from that modified checkpoint.
+This creates a new execution path while preserving metadata like the next node to execute.
+Time travel enables powerful debugging workflows where you can explore alternative execution paths, test different inputs without losing the original conversation history, and understand how state evolved over time.
+Essential for debugging complex agent behaviors, testing edge cases, and understanding the evolution of conversation state.

+**Usage**: Open `Time_travel.ipynb` to learn how to use time travel debugging to view, replay, and fork from past graph execution states.

+## 21. Research Assistant

+A comprehensive multi-agent research assistant system that demonstrates advanced LangGraph patterns for conducting structured research.
+The system allows users to customize the research process by selecting input sources and generating a team of AI analysts, each focusing on a different sub-topic.
+Demonstrates **human-in-the-loop** refinement of analysts before research begins, enabling users to review and adjust the generated analyst personas.
+Uses **structured output** with Pydantic models (`Analyst`, `Perspectives`) to generate well-defined analyst personas with roles, affiliations, and descriptions.
+Plans to use **sub-graphs** to conduct in-depth interviews where each analyst conducts multi-turn conversations with expert AIs using selected sources, capturing detailed insights in separate state schemas.
+Demonstrates **map-reduce** patterns where experts gather information in parallel to answer analyst questions, and all interviews are conducted simultaneously.
+The gathered insights are synthesized into a final report using customizable prompts.
+This notebook showcases how to combine multiple LangGraph features (human-in-the-loop, structured output, sub-graphs, map-reduce) into a cohesive, production-ready research system that can handle complex, multi-faceted research tasks.

+**Usage**: Open `Research_Assistant.ipynb` to see how to build a multi-agent research system combining human-in-the-loop refinement, structured output, sub-graphs, and map-reduce patterns.

 ## Setup

 1. Create a `.env` file with your API keys: